New Hire Forms

 Benefits start after 90 days or the period of sick leave (excluding shared leave) for which you are eligible under the employer's sick leave plan (whichever is longer), and continue during disability up to the maximum benefit period.
 You may purchase additional optional coverage.

 The Long-Term Disability (LTD) Enrollment/Change Form must be received by your payroll/benefits office no later than 31 days after becoming eligible for PEBB benefits.
+Beginning January 1, 2022, all employees will be auto enrolled into the employee-paid LTD coverage.
+Note: Your PEBB long-term disability benefit is different than the state's new long-term care benefit, which is called the WA Cares Fund.

 The Dependent Care Assistance Program (DCAP) allows you to set aside a "before tax" portion of your gross earnings to use for eligible dependent care expenses.
 A qualifying dependent must be age 12 or younger and live with you or age 13 or older, physically or mentally incapable of self-care, and regularly spend at least eight hours each day in your household.
 DCAP allows you to save on child or elder care expenses such as daycare, babysitting, general purpose day camps, pre-kindergarten expenses, in-home care for an older dependent living with you and other eligible expenses.